"What do you desire? Money? Glory? Power? Revenge? Or something that surpasses all other? Whatever you desire — "

 The 13 Month Series weapons were outright stated (and shown) to have a soul sealed within them.

 Power Levels: As the names suggest, Rankers have a ranking based in theory on how well they did climbing the tower (but, in practice, based on how powerful they are.)
-Exact numbers are rarely bandied about, though, aside from a listing the author provided of the top ten and a general distinction between the (top few hundred) 'high rankers' and the rest.
+Exact numbers are rarely bandied about, though, aside from a listing the author provided of the top ten and a general distinction between the (top thousand) 'high rankers' and the rest.

 Pyrrhic Victory: These kind of victories are handed out like candy — or, just murky ones where you wind up unsure if a clear "loss" or "gain" was ever possible from the start.
 Every last win has a price (even the apparently easy-looking ones), and many of them are steep to the point of only looking like a win on paper, particularly if you don't scrutinise either the build-up, the background shenanigans or the long-term practical or psychological effects on the "winners".
 It even manages to hand out the inverse, of course: Pyrrhic Losses happen to major or majorish characters where, although they technically lost, they won the mid-game (Ran and Novick) or got a surprise prize from it (Lurker — although it's unlikely to do him much practical good; Serena is a better example — she's no longer in the game, but what she learned may give her a better life than she had before).
 Baam manages to practically be the Anthropomorphic Personification of "Pyrrhic Victory", though.